susanmeerdink/FLIR_thermal_tools/README.md

   * https://github.com/exiftool/exiftool
   * Depending on where exiftools is installed you may have to change the exiftools path for flirimageextractor.
 An example of this is in the demo.py file.

-## Functionality I want:
-Correct FLIR temperature with new emissivity values

 ## Functions:
 These are functions that are included in this repository.
 The python package flirimageextractor also has a lot of built in functions that users maybe interested in.
   * save_thermal_csv: Extracts the temperature data and exports it as a .csv.
 A comparison between temperature retrieval using FLIR Tools and this code shows a 0.001 to 0.006 degrees celsius difference.